opencog/learn/README-Vision.md

 simple trees, at first.
 Paramaters can also be chosen randomly, with either uniform weightings, or some other distribution.

+A preliminary collection of such filters to be developed at https://github.com/opencog/vision -- Its currently at version 0.0.0.

 The Opencog [MOSES](https://wiki.opencog.org/w/Meta-Optimizing_Semantic_Evolutionary_Search)
 (Meta-Optimizing Semantic Evolutionary Search) documentation spells out in considerable detail how a pool or "deme" of useful program trees can